lomza/pass-data-back/README.md

-# pass-data-back
+# Pass Data Back
-Pass some data to previous route using AutoRoute and HookWidgets
+Simple code example on how to pass some data to previous route in Flutter, using AutoRoute and HookWidgets.